apache/druid/docs/development/modules.md

 Currently, there is a single thread running the duties sequentially for each group.

-For example, see `KillSupervisorsCustomDuty` for a custom coordinator duty implementation and the `KillSupervisorsCustomDutyTest` which tests the behaviour of the `KillSupervisorsCustomDuty`.
+For example, see `KillSupervisorsCustomDuty` for a custom coordinator duty implementation and the `KillSupervisorsCustomDutyTest` for sample properties that may be used to configure the `KillSupervisorsCustomDuty`.

 ### Routing data through a HTTP proxy for your extension